saptarshibasu/aws-study/README.md

   * **Lock Policy** - immutable - once set cannot be changed
     * WORM Policy - write once read many
     * Forbid deleting an archive if it is less than 1 year (configurable) = regulatory compliance
-    * Nultifactor authentication on file access
+    * Multifactor authentication on file access
 * Files retrieved from Glacier will be stored in **Reduced Redundancy Storage** class for a specified number of days
-* For faster retrieval from Glacier based on Retrieval Policy, **Capacity Units** may need to be purchased
+* For faster retrieval from Glacier based on Retrieval Options, **Capacity Units** may need to be purchased
 * Amazon S3 Glacier **automatically encrypts** data at rest using Advanced Encryption Standard (AES) 256-bit symmetric keys
 * Glacier **range retrieval** (byte range) is charged as per the volume of data retrieved
 * In a **single Glacier upload**, an archive of maximum 4GB (note 1GB less than S3) size can be uploaded